Lady Anne Clifford: Marriages and children

+Lady Anne frequently went to London and the court, in November 1617, wearing a "green damask gown embroidered, without a farthingale". and met Lady Ruthin.
+Jane Drummond, Lady Roxburghe, and Lady Ruthin were her contacts in the queen's household.
+Ruthin took Anne Clifford's letters and gifts to Anne of Denmark, including a white satin gown embroidered with pearls and coloured silks.
+The pearls and embroidery cost Clifford £80 over the cost of the satin fabric.
+Clifford was admitted to the queen's bedchamber where she was able to talk to King James.

+Clifford sent Lady Ruthin an expensive ruffled satin skirt with £100 worth of embroidery to present to Anne of Denmark.
+For a New Year's Day gift in January 1619, she sent Anne of Denmark a cloth of silver cushion embroidered with the Danish royal arms and embellished with slips of tent stitch.
+As well as patronising professional embroiderers, Anne embroidered a cushion with Irish stitch.
+Clifford last saw King James in January 1620 at Whitehall Palace after a masque in the Banqueting House.
+The show was Ben Jonson's News from the New World Discovered in the Moon.

 Patron of arts

 She was an important patron of literature and due to her own writings in the form of letters and the diary she kept from 1603 to 1616, was a literary figure in her own right.
 John Donne said of her that she could "discourse of all things from Predestination to Slea-silk".

-Anne Clifford attended the royal court in November 1617, wearing a "green damask gown embroidered, without a farthingale".
-She gave Anne of Denmark an expensive satin skirt with £100 worth of embroidery.
-She last saw King James in January 1620 at Whitehall Palace after a masque in the Banqueting House.
-The show was Ben Jonson's News from the New World Discovered in the Moon.

 Jan van Belcamp painted a huge triptych portrait of Anne Clifford to her own design and specifications.
 Titled The Great Picture, it portrays Lady Anne at three points in her life: at age 56 (right), at age 15 (left), and before birth in her mother's womb (centre).
 In connection with the painting, Anne Clifford dated her own conception at 1 May 1589, an unusual act of precision.
 The painting can now be seen in the Abbot Hall Art Gallery in Kendal, Cumbria.

 Anne sent a miniature portrait of herself to her mother the Countess of Cumberland in June 1615, writing, "I have sent you my picture done in little, which some says is very like me, and others say it does me rather wrong than flatters me, I know you will accept the shadow of her whose substance is come from yourself.
 I hope you will requite me with the same kindness and let me have yours when either you come up to London, or when so ever any that draw pictures comes into those parts where now you are."